-- Stay in Kastraki instead of Kalambaka for easier parking and driving – Driving in Greece can be a little fun and a lot of chaos.
+Stay in Kastraki instead of Kalambaka for easier parking and driving – Driving in Greece can be a little fun and a lot of chaos.
 If you want an easier time, try booking a hotel or guesthouse in Kastraki.
 It’s just as close and convenient as Kalambaka with a fraction of the population.

-- You can easily reach Meteora from Athens via guided tours.
-Check out your options , you can go for anything from a full-day trip to a four-day excursion.
+    - You can easily reach Meteora from Athens or Thessaloniki via guided tours.
+You can go for anything from a full-day trip to a four-day excursion.
 This particular day trip from Athens is a bestseller with over 150 positive reviews.

     Sunrise in Meteora, as seen from our balcony at Hotel Meteora Kastraki .